 LTC Course Schedule

-LTC courses are routinely scheduled for Saturdays, but with special requests can be provided during the week at specifically arranged times.
+LTC courses are routinely scheduled for Saturdays, but special requests can be accommodated during the week at specifically arranged times.

 Registration & Cost

 Review our calendar of scheduled events, register for your course with us, and then pay the applicable fee.

 This fee covers the LTC course and use of the range for your proficiency demonstration.

 - Must have established legal residence in the state of Texas for the preceding six months (Resident License Only) or must be eligible for a license as a non-resident under Section 411.173(a).